newrelic/nr1-workshop/lab1/README.md

 @datanerd/nr1/0.8.0 darwin-x64 node-v10.16.3
 ```

-3. If you can't run that command, go to the **Build a New Relic One application** launcher in New Relic One, register for a developer API key and download the NR1 CLI.
+3. If you can't run that command, go to the **Build your own application** launcher in New Relic One, register for a developer API key and download the NR1 CLI.
 See the complete [Setup instructions](../SETUP.md) for more details

 4. And if you haven't already cloned the workshop repo, do that now.